jennycgonzalez/JgTracker/README.md

 │   ├── ...
 ```

-The "config.ini" and "groundtruth.txt" files for 9 videos of the Visual Tracker Benchmark http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html are given in the "configuration-files" folder.
+The "config.ini" and "groundtruth.txt" files for 9 videos of the Visual Tracker Benchmark http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html are given in the "configuration-files" folder of this repository.

 ## The Ground Truth File